 The developers are currently focused on the prototyping of the planned approaches to ensure that it all works as planned, while I’m in the process of working with expert UI/UX designers to put together the mockups for both the back-end and front-end.

 This will be followed by the completion of the plugin’s development as well as the start of user testing for both the mock-ups, and eventually, the initial iterations of a functional plugin.

 As we move forward in this project we will keep you updated on the progress being made, and we’ll be looking forward to your feedback as we start to share our work with the community.

 If you read through the whole post you’ll understand that we are basing this plugin on your feedback.
 Just using our intuition to develop a new bookings plugin would be a big mistake.
 We are always ready to adapt, so your thoughts won’t go unnoticed.

 We want to hear from you at every stage of the process, so don’t be shy.
-You’re all welcome to leave comments below, or contact us directly, or contact the EDD team, or even try out the demo site for the current version of EDD Bookings.
+You’re all welcome to leave comments below, or contact us directly, or even try out the demo site for the current version of EDD Bookings.

-If it already meets your needs you can purchase it from the EDD Bookings website.
+If it already meets your needs you can purchase it today.
 If you want to know more about what we’re building, just leave a comment below.